Purchase Here: Today I Found the River

 Plea$e Steal Me for 100 Plus Dollar-zz is a headlong road trip into what’s left of of the daylight, an urgent romance conducted in cryptic messages punctuated by brave little heartbeats (barely audible beneath the lexical clamour) and sad, funny candy colored supplications (please me) (eat me) (be mine) (you choose).

 It’s like riffling through a catalogue of dazzling Ed Ruscha paintings, or fast forwarding a 1980s Cronenberg movie on Betamax, or playing Clustertruck with a reluctant teen.
 This modest chapbook somehow manages to contain the whole world, but the whole world shattered, the fragments painstakingly reassembled.
-The most marvellous, terrible place. –David Collard
+The most marvelous, terrible place. –David Collard

 Plea$e Steal Me for 100 Plus Dollar-zz a plea in twenty-ONE panels